Berghaus Customer Service

 We require all of our suppliers to comply with our Restricted Substance List (RSL) which outlines chemicals banned or restricted in the manufacture of Berghaus products due to local and international regulations, safety or environmental risks.
 Our suppliers must certify their compliance against our RSL and we have a testing program to verify their compliance.
 Furthermore our partnership with the bluesign® system ensures we are efficiently monitoring and reducing our impacts in the supply chain.

 Ensuring that our products are waterproof to the exacting performance standards our users expect is very important to Berghaus.
-The DWR (Durable Water Repellence) treatments we use include the use of PFCs (Per-fluorinated compounds) due to their superior water and oil repellence properties.
+The DWR (Durable Water Repellent) treatments we use include the use of PFCs (Per-fluorinated compounds) due to their superior water and oil repellency.